 Noting my genuine interest in her products, as I discerned scenes from legends of King Arthur and Charlemagne, Christine dropped her initial reserve and enthusiastically displayed her beautiful wares.
 The past came alive in the colorful threads of bygone scenes depicting beautiful gowned ladies and chivalrous knights on their chargers.
 The poetry of Tennyson, the musical ” Camelot” and T.H.White’s ” The Once and Future King” stirred in memory.

 I was lost in happy dilemma making a choice between one brilliant bolt of embroidered fabric and another.
-The cotton tapestries were cheaper, but we were assured that a silk tapestry came with better finish and durability, so a silken beauty with intricate cross stitch was our special souvenir of the city.
+Finally, one of Queen Guenevere and her ladies with knights on chargers in intricate cross stitch was our special souvenir of the city.
 Christine gave us a generous discount on our purchase and gifted us beautiful lace edged handkerchiefs with our initials.

 The rain stopped, but it was a chilly ride in the canal for a glimpse of life as it has survived for centuries.
 These were not opulent palaces but the homes of sturdy burghers’ of the mercantile class, the epitome of thrift and hard work.
 These residences had survived from their medieval past, attracting on that gondola ride our own family from India and a Mongolian student.

 Sadly, by the time we reached the Cathedral, it was already closed.
 It has a unique artifact that the people of Bruges are proud of-a Michelangelo sculpture of the Virgin Mary; I was deeply regretful to have missed it.